metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 - `access_token` (Attributes) AccessToken is the access tokens to sign in to the Pulumi Cloud Console. (see [below for nested schema](#nestedatt--spec--provider--pulumi--access_token))
 - `environment` (String) Environment are YAML documents composed of static key-value pairs, programmatic expressions, dynamically retrieved values from supported providers including all major clouds, and other Pulumi ESC environments.
 To create a new environment, visit https://www.pulumi.com/docs/esc/environments/ for more information.
 - `organization` (String) Organization are a space to collaborate on shared projects and stacks.
 To create a new organization, visit https://app.pulumi.com/ and click 'New Organization'.
+- `project` (String) Project is the name of the Pulumi ESC project the environment belongs to.

 Optional: